ietf-ccamp-wg/draft-ietf-ccamp-mw-topo-yang/draft-ietf-ccamp-mw-topo-yang.md

 A microwave radio link carries a payload of traffic on higher topology layers, normally L2 Ethernet.
 The leafs supporting-network, supporting-node, supporting-link, and supporting-termination-point in the generic YANG module for Network Topologies {{!RFC8345}} are expected to be used to model a relationship/dependency from higher topology layers to a supporting microwave radio link topology layer.
 Appendix A includes JSON examples of an L2 Ethernet link transported over one supporting microwave link.

 ## Applicability of the Data Model for Traffic Engineering (TE) Topologies
-Since microwave is a point-to-point radio technology providing connectivity on L0/L1 over a radio link between two termination points and cannot be used to perform cross-connection or switching of the traffic to create network connectivity across multiple microwave radio links, a majority of the leafs in the Data Model for Traffic Engineering (TE) Topologies augmented by the microwave topology model are not applicable.
+Since microwave is a point-to-point radio technology, a majority of the leafs in the Data Model for Traffic Engineering (TE) Topologies augmented by the microwave topology model are not applicable.
 An example of which leafs are considered applicable can be found in appendices {{examples-mw-only}} and {{examples-mw-imports}} in this document.

-More specifically, admin-status and oper-status are recommended to be reported for links only.
-Status for termination points can be used when links are inter-domain and when the status of only one side of link is known, but since microwave is a point-to-point technology where both ends normally belong to the same domain it is not expected to be applicable in normal cases.
-Furthermore, admin-status is not applicable for microwave radio links.
+More specifically in the context of the microwave-specific augmentations of te-topology, admin-status and oper-status leafs (from te-topology) are only applicable to microwave carriers (in the mw-link tree) and not microwave radio links.
 Enable and disable of a radio link is instead done in the constituent carriers.
+Furthermore the status leafs related to mw-tp can be used when links are inter-domain and when the status of only one side of the link is known, but since microwave is a point-to-point technology where both ends normally belong to the same domain it is not expected to be applicable in normal cases.

 ## Microwave Topology YANG Module
 ~~~~ yang
 {::include ./ietf-microwave-topology.yang}
 ~~~~
-{: sourcecode-markers="true" sourcecode-name="ietf-microwave-topology.yang"}
+{: sourcecode-markers="true" sourcecode-name="ietf-microwave-topology@2023-10-19.yang"}

 # Security Considerations